 Since 2001, UpToDate has worked extensively with Dr. Gordon Guyatt to improve the clarity and transparency of the evidence supporting our recommendations.
-Both Dr. Guyatt and Dr. David Rind, UpToDate Vice-President of Editorial and Evidence-Based Medicine, are members of the GRADE Working Group that was created to develop a common, sensible and transparent approach to grading quality of evidence and strength of recommendations.
+Dr. Guyatt is a member of the GRADE Working Group that was created to develop a common, sensible and transparent approach to grading quality of evidence and strength of recommendations.
 The GRADE system has become the most widely used clinical recommendation grading system in the world.
 In 2006 UpToDate began grading recommendations using the GRADE format.

 Clinical recommendations are a key strength of UpToDate, and grading the strength of these recommendations, in addition to the strength of the evidence, is critical.
 This is a complicated and challenging process, requiring additional levels of peer review from physicians highly trained in implementing GRADE.
 In addition, Dr. Guyatt comes to Massachusetts regularly to continue to educate our physician editors about evidence-based medicine and grading.